Randy-Hodges/ISS-position-and-sightings-app/README.md

 Tests the functionality of app.py.

 ## Download the original data
-Before running or containerizing the app, it is important to download the orignal data.
+Before running or containerizing the app, it is important to download the orignal data and put it in the /app/data folder.
 These can be found here:
 ```
  https://data.nasa.gov/Space-Science/ISS_COORDS_2022-02-13/r6u8-bhhq
 ```